MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ### Create IIS Image <!--1-->

-IIS will be installed in the container, and then an image created from the container.
+IIS will be installed, and then an image created from the container.
 To install IIS, run the following.

 ```powershell
 powershell.exe Install-WindowsFeature web-server